CMUAbstract/tartan-artibeus-sw/README.md

 * **Fayyaz Zaidi:** Winners make history, losers make excuses.
 * **Shize Che:** My heart is in the work.
+* **Chad Taylor:** Scientists study the world as is, engineers create the world that never has been.

 ## License